-Our Cantoris Choir provides special music and congregational support at most of the 10:30am services, and occasionally the 9:00am service, with anthems covering a broad spectrum of traditional pieces from the Renaissance through the present day.
+Our Cantoris Choir provides special music and congregational support at most of the 10:00am services, with anthems covering a broad spectrum of traditional pieces from the Renaissance through the present day.
 Several “major works” throughout the season provide challenge and inspiration.
 It is open to adults and young persons of high school age.
 Rehearsals are weekly September – June

-Two beautiful Timpani are part of the collection of terrific instruments here at St. Patrick’s and parishioners 5th grade and up (that includes adults!!) are invited to join in the fun.
+Two beautiful Timpani, and a new Gretsch Drum Set are parts of the collection of terrific instruments here at St. Patrick’s and parishioners 5th grade and up (that includes adults!!) are invited to join in the fun.
 Just schedule a Sunday and commit to a weekday rehearsal beforehand.

 So all of you table top drummers, now is your chance!
 Sign up for a Sunday, schedule a rehearsal and let yourself play!

 This lively group meets occasionally on Sunday morning throughout the year.
-We gather at 8:45 before the 9:00am or 10:00 before the 10:30am service for donuts and coffee, before rehearsing a simple contemporary anthem to assist in leading morning worship.
+We gather at 9:15 before the 10:00am service for donuts and coffee, before rehearsing a simple contemporary anthem to assist in leading morning worship.
 It is open to all (from 1 – 92!) and provides an opportunity in music for those unable to commit to a weekly rehearsal.

 Our handbell groups are varied (One-Rehearsal Handbells, 7th/8th grade Classy...) and are open to Grade 5 through Adult.
 Family “teams" are welcome to participate together.
 Music reading is not essential, though musical training happens as we rehearse.
 Rehearsal is by session September – May.